backpack: Olympic Peninsula – Enchanted Valley… almost

 Pyrites Creek bridge

-I woke up feeling weak with a flu virus, so I stayed at camp while my friends hiked to the Enchanted Valley. : (
+I woke up with a fever from a flu virus, so I stayed at camp while my friends hiked to the Enchanted Valley. : (

 On the last day, we packed up to hike out and my (awesome) friends split my gear amongst them so I would be able to hike out while sick.
 We stopped every hour for a break, and it wasn’t as hard as I thought it would be to do 11 miles.
-The flu lasted for three more weeks once I got home.
+The flu was a bad one – it lasted for three more weeks once I got home.
 I hope to return to this area someday to see what I missed out on.